Kafilat5/diyora_vishal_spring17/final/Readme.md

 ## Conclusion

-Most of the Cases University town has less price decrease than Non-University Town and from the figure we can see than Media Price of house during recession of University town were better than Non-Unviersity as per the Zillow Data Set.
+In most of the States University town has less price decrease than Non-University Town and from the figure we can conclude than Media Price of house during recession of University town were better than Non-Unviersity as per the Zillow Data Set.

 # Analysis 2